wartremover/wartremover/README.md

 ### FinalVal

-Value of a `final val` is inlined and can cause inconsistency during incremental compilation.
+Value of a `final val` is inlined and can cause inconsistency during incremental compilation (see [sbt/sbt/issues/1543 ](https://github.com/sbt/sbt/issues/1543)).

 ```scala
 file 1: